 - Entertaining the audience

+Successful yoga teachers suggest that focusing on your brand and optimizing social media promotion are the basis of successful marketing efforts.
 Publish your videos on YouTube, Instagram, and Facebook.
 Create a strong message that refers viewers to your streaming platform and once they get there, make sure to keep them.

-However, it’s also essential to educate, inform, and entertain your potential students to set your brand apart from the competition.
+It’s also essential to educate, inform, and entertain your potential students to set your brand apart from the competition.

 Always make sure each member feels like a part of the community, especially new members.
 You can do this by offering personalized support and assistance.